Courseiva

 Create an IAM role with policies granting access to S3 and DynamoDB, and attach the role to the EC2 instance profile.

 The best practice is to attach an IAM role with the necessary permissions to the EC2 instance.
-The instance will automatically obtain temporary credentials via the instance metadata service.
-Option C is correct.
-Option A (IAM user credentials) is not recommended as they are long-lived.
-Option B (AWS Systems Manager Parameter Store) still requires credentials to access the parameters.
-Option D (security groups) does not grant access to S3 or DynamoDB.
+The instance automatically obtains temporary credentials via the instance metadata service, avoiding long-lived credentials.
+Option D is correct.
+Option A (IAM user access keys) is not recommended as they are long-lived.
+Option B (security group rules) controls network traffic but does not grant access to S3 or DynamoDB.
+Option C (AWS Systems Manager Parameter Store) still requires credentials to access the parameters, which would not eliminate long-lived credentials.

 Answer analysis